mathaupt/magelogmailer/README.md

 log mailer for Magento to get the information out of the log files

+The module is not meant to replace existing Magento functionality for error handling via email or reports, it is meant to have an error monitoring without having to implement a hardware monitoring.
+Especially in environments where you do not have access to implement such functionality.

 # Requirements

 - send log as attachment